 1. To make a great burger, keep it simple

 Americans love their burgers.
 And if you grill burgers at home, you can go wild trying different toppings, unique buns, and novel condiments.
-But Bourdain recommends keeping things simple.
-He advises that you ask yourself whether those new ideas actually make your burger better.
-He thinks not.
+But Bourdain recommended keeping things simple.
+He advised that you ask yourself whether those new ideas actually make your burger better.
+He thought not.

-In fact, his advice is to stick with the classics.
+In fact, his advice was to stick with the classics.
 Go with a good-quality meat, but put your burger on a potato bun.
 And top it with a processed, meltable cheese.
 You can always add your own touches.
-But Bourdain advises against adding toppings that make your burger more difficult to eat.
+But Bourdain advised against adding toppings that make your burger more difficult to eat.
 In a nutshell?
 Don’t overcomplicate a classic burger.